Disney Plus: Every show, movie and original that Disney will stream -- and when

 - Return of the Jedi

-Of the latest Star Wars films, Disney Plus will have just The Force Awakens and Rogue One at launch.
-During the first year of the service, it will add the remaining Star titles, so The Last Jedi, Solo and The Rise of Skywalker will be available to stream before the end of next year.
+During the first year of the service, Disney Plus will add the remaining Star Wars titles, so The Last Jedi, Solo and The Rise of Skywalker will be available to stream before the end of next year (see below for precise dates).

-Disney Plus also will have all Pixar movies, except for Coco, Incredibles 2 and Toy Story 4.
-Those last three Pixar movies will be added to Disney Plus in the first year.
+Disney Plus also has all Pixar movies, except for Coco, The Incredibles 2 and Toy Story 4.
+Those last three Pixar movies will be added to Disney Plus in the first year (see below for precise dates).

-In addition, the service will have Avatar, the 2009 blockbuster film, available at launch too.
+In addition, the service has Avatar, the 2009 blockbuster film, and the every season of the Simpsons available at launch too.

-The end of this article also includes the list of all titles Disney has confirmed will be available at launch.

 Day one original shows

-The first ever live-action Star Wars series stars Pedro Pascal as a lone gunfighter in the outer reaches of the galaxy, set after the fall of the Empire and before the emergence of the First Order.
-The Mandalorian is written and executive-produced by Jon Favreau, with Dave Filoni -- of Star Wars: The Clone Wars -- directing the first episode.
-The cast also includes Gina Carano, Carl Weathers, Giancarlo Esposito, Emily Swallow, Omid Abtahi, Werner Herzog and Nick Nolte.
+- The Mandalorian - The first ever live-action Star Wars series stars Pedro Pascal as a lone gunfighter in the outer reaches of the galaxy, set after the fall of the Empire and before the emergence of the First Order.

-Forky, from Toy Story 4, is a craft project built out of trash, so he has a lot of questions about how the world works.
-This Pixar animated series of 10 shorts will have Forky explore questions like: What is love?
+- Forky Asks a Question - This Pixar animated series of 10 shorts will have the Toy Story 4 character Forky explore questions like: What is love?
 What is time?
 And what is cheese?

-Sprinkled with meta references, the 10-episode scripted series is set at the real-life East High where the original movie was filmed, and follows a group of students as they countdown to opening night of their school's first-ever production of High School Musical.
+- High School Musical: The Musical: The Series - The scripted series follows a group of students as they countdown to opening night of their school's first-ever production of High School Musical.

+- Encore! - A reality series that brings former castmates of a high school musical together to re-create their original performance.

+- The Imagineering Story - The docu-series chronicles the 65-year history of Walt Disney Imagineering.

 Day one original movies